Total Law

 Frequently Asked Questions

-Continuous residency requirements state that you cannot leave outside the UK for more than 180 days in 12 months – 180 days is about six months.
+Continuous residency requirements state that you should not have left the UK for more than 180 days in any 12 month period when you were in the UK on your visa.